 Risk management strategies

 Risk Management has become an integral part of WHS Management.
 This has been driven by the need to meet legislative requirements and the recognition that risk management is good practice.
 An effective WHS Management program is an integral part of any successful organisation.
-It ensures that the health and safety needs of your employees are properly addressed and can provide a range of benefits including:
+It ensures that the health and safety needs of your workers are properly addressed and can provide a range of benefits including:

 - Reduced injuries and illnesses,